Yashiru/open-huff/README.md

 ### Requirements

-The following will need to be installed in order to use this template.
+The following will need to be installed in order to work on this project.
 Please follow the links and instructions.

 -   [Foundry / Foundryup](https://github.com/gakonst/foundry)
     -   This will install `forge`, `cast`, and `anvil`
     -   To get the latest of each, just run `foundryup`
 -   [Huff Compiler](https://docs.huff.sh/get-started/installing/)
-    -   You'll know you've done it right if you can run `huffc --version` and get an output like: `huffc 0.2.0`
+    -   You'll know you've done it right if you can run `huffc --version` and get an output like: `huffc 0.3.0`

 ### Quickstart